 4. Digital tablet for entertainment

 Nowadays, most flag-carrying airlines provide excellent onboard entertainment for kids, and almost all long-haul flights will too.
-However, if you’ve booked a no-frills airline or are anticipating a long wait at the airport, a digital tablet loaded with a few games and movies can be a Godsend.
+However, if you’ve booked a no-frills airline or are anticipating a long wait at the airport, a digital tablet loaded with a few games and movies can be a real peacemaker.
 Don’t forget the charger!

 5. Wet wipes and hand gel